Home Alone Feline Rescue

-We are comitted to providing the very best to those who are in our care.
+Donations Urgently Needed!The animals we serve depend on your generosity and support.
+We rely on private contributions to continue our rescue efforts.
+Each and every person who makes a donation makes a difference in saving lives.
+We are committed to providing the very best to those who are in our care.
 We have a strict no-kill policy (unless recommended by a veterinarian) and all of our cats receive required veterinary care regardless of cost.
 Recently we have had several MAJOR medical emergencies which have drained our Emergency Medical Fund.
 In addition, demand for our services have increased during the recession due to the number of pets being given up by their owners who have lost the ability to pay for their care.
 Please consider making a special donation or sponsoring one of our adoptable cats which will allow us to continue to help the many others in need.

 You can also support our rescue by shopping your favorite online stores through AdoptAShelter.com.
 It's FREE and easy to use.
-Simply log on to http://www.adoptashelter.com and choose Home Alone Feline Rescue.
-With just one click you are on our shelter's shopping page.
-Then shop like you always do at your favorite stores, from Amazon to Ebay to Zappos.
+Simply go to www.adoptashelter.com/shelters/home-alone-feline-rescue/ which will connect you directly to our shelter's shopping page.
+Then shop like you always do at your favorite stores, including Amazon, Ebay, Petsmart & Home Depot.
 Whatever you buy, a portion of EVERY purchase will come to us in a cash donation.
-Simply bookmark the Shelter Shopping Page and use it every time you shop!

 When people say, "I couldn't foster because it would be too hard to give a cat up."
 We say, 'How can it be harder than knowing a cat died because no foster home stepped up?' and that's why we do it time and time again.